pavanthalla-a11y/V1--Matrix-AI/README.md

 *   **Asynchronous Processing:** Data synthesis runs as a background task, allowing users to monitor progress and receive email notifications upon completion.
 *   **Comprehensive Reporting:** After synthesis, the tool provides detailed reports on data distribution and generation metrics.
 *   **Easy Download:** Download the complete dataset, including all tables and reports, as a single ZIP file.

-## Technologies Used

-*   **Backend:**
-    *   [FastAPI](https://fastapi.tiangolo.com/): A modern, fast (high-performance) web framework for building APIs with Python.
-    *   [Uvicorn](https://www.uvicorn.org/): A lightning-fast ASGI server implementation.
-    *   [Vertex AI](https://cloud.google.com/vertex-ai): Google's unified AI platform, used to access the Gemini Pro model.
-    *   [Synthetic Data Vault (SDV)](https://sdv.dev/): A Python library for generating synthetic data.
-    *   [Pandas](https://pandas.pydata.org/): A powerful data manipulation and analysis library.
-*   **Frontend:**
-    *   [Streamlit](https://streamlit.io/): A fast and easy way to create data apps in Python.
-*   **Authentication:**
-    *   [Google Auth](https://google-auth.readthedocs.io/en/master/): Google Authentication Library for Python.

-## Architecture

-The application is composed of two main components:

-1.  **Backend (FastAPI):**
-    *   Exposes a RESTful API for designing the schema, synthesizing the data, and retrieving reports.
-    *   Interacts with the Vertex AI API to communicate with the Gemini Pro model for schema generation.
-    *   Uses the SDV library to perform the data synthesis.
-    *   Manages the state of the generation process using an in-memory cache.
-2.  **Frontend (Streamlit):**
-    *   Provides a user-friendly, step-by-step interface for the data generation process.
-    *   Communicates with the backend API to trigger the different stages of the process.
-    *   Displays previews of the generated schema, seed data, and final synthetic data.

 ## Installation and Setup